nileshkhetrapal/YassQueenDB/readme.md

 1. Requires downloading and loading the Universal Sentence Encoder model 📥
 2. Limited to text data only 🚫
-3. Might be slow for very large datasets 🐌
+3. Might be slow for very large datasets based on your system resources 🐌

 ## Features 🌟